mcguffin/wp-robocrop/README.md

  	- [x] autosmartcrop on edit post
  	- [ ] Test with no cropped images available (upload image, add another image size)
  	- [ ] Test together with SayCheese
+ 	- [ ] Test in FF, Safari, Edge
  - [ ] Efficency
- 	- [ ] Serverside: only re-crop image that have been changed
+ 	- [-] Serverside: only re-crop images that have been changed *Not possible due to WP image cropping internals*
+ 	- [ ] Minify and combine JS
  - [X] Code refactoring
  	- [x] Put main functionality in `include/` only load on `is_admin()`
  	- [x] add settings class